josema88/IaCWithAzure/README.md

  * App Service Plan
  * App Service

 Each resource has its required configurations such as the name and other parameters.
+If you use the terraform file from this repo you should change the name for your App Service resource since this should be a unique name within azure cloud.

 # Requirements